-The prefix "quasi-" is used for the following reasons.
+The prefix "quasi-" is used for the reasons given below.
 If the winds were perfectly geostrophic or gradient, then they would be parallel to the isobars.
 Such winds never cross the isobars, and could not cause convergence into the low.
 With no convergence there would be no vertical velocity.